shway0/Gpt/TASKS.md

 - [ ] Delivery

 ## Current Focus
-- Planning for Act II development with emphasis on:
+- Drafting Act II chapters 21-22 with emphasis on:
-  - Wei's exploration of his transformed state
+  - Ru Yun's discovery of Wei and her backstory
-  - The Warden's influence on the Wastes
+  - Wei's recovery and adaptation to his transformed state
-  - The Order's response to the disturbances
+  - Introduction of Scholar Zhen Min and the knowledge preservation subplot
-  - Ru Yun's journey to find Wei
+  - The emergence of the Cult of the Hollow and the "Hollow King" mythology
-  - Further development of balanced cultivation techniques
+  - Maintaining the external action focus established in Act I